dnordstrom/migraine/README.md

     migration.map "products"

-On the other hand, if the column names have changed at the destination, you can prodivde instructions on how to map them.
+On the other hand, if the column names have changed at the destination, you can provide instructions on how to map them.

     migration.map "users" => "spree_users" do
       map "crypted_password" => "encrypted_password"